AndrewRadev/rails_extra.vim/README.md

 ```

 This will use the `rails#app().routes()` function from vim-rails to get all the routes of the application and pattern-match the URL to one of them, jumping to the relevant controller/action.
 It tab-completes with all the paths, so you could navigate manually, or you could copy-paste the browser URL into your Vim.

+Note that this will only complete GET routes, since otherwise multiple URLs could point to the same action.
+And since I'd use it for browser-copied URLs, I'm fine with limiting it like that.
+I might tweak this in the future (what about results of a form POST?), but it feels good enough like this for now.

 ### Go to file